MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 #### General

--   There is now one primary help file for the utilities in the Toolkit.
+-   There's now one primary help file for the utilities in the Toolkit.
 However, detailed documentation is now located on TechNet to allow for continuous content updates.

 #### Installation